Indonesian fishermen sue Bumble Bee and say the canned tuna giant knew of abuse in its supply chain

 The lawsuit accuses the company headquartered in San Diego of violating the Trafficking Victims Protection Act.
 The law allows foreigners who suffered from human trafficking to sue U.S. businesses that knew or should have known that they were profiting from forced labor.

-Bumble Bee did not immediately respond to an email from The Associated Press requesting comment.
+Bumble Bee said in an email to The Associated Press that it does not comment on pending litigation.

 The fisherman are all from villages in Indonesia and worked for longline vessels owned by Chinese companies from which Bumble Bee sourced its albacore tuna, according to the lawsuit.
 They say they were beaten regularly by their captains.